tomer-ben-david-archive/tomer-ben-david.github.io.old/source/_posts/2017/2017-08-08-scala-terminology-part03-functor.md

 So we have `lambda` we already said what it is: \for our sake is an anonymous function, we have map, which just tells us to go over each item and apply a function, let's get to `functor`.

+If you check out the book "Programming In Scala" which is supposed to be the "scala bible", here is what it says about `functor`

+>

+That is not a mistake it says nothing about functor!
+Yes, it's true this book is not about `FP` it's just about scala some would say about scala's syntax, but personally I think that without explaining the basic terminology underlying one's computer language it would be much more difficult to understand it.
+Therefore we move on to other resources to understand what functor means.

 according to a great [quora answer](https://www.quora.com/Functional-Programming-What-is-a-functor) about what a `functor` is:

 > Any type f with a function like this (map) is a functor, with one additional restriction: the map function has to preserve the "structure" of the value it's mapping over